SURREY,...

 3. Condition of the Home:

-This includes the general condition of your home’s main systems, such as the furnace, central air, electrical system, etc., as well as the appearance and condition of the fixtures, the floor plan of the house, and its first appearances.
+This includes the general condition of your home’s main systems, such as the furnace, central air, electrical system, etc., as well as the appearance and condition of the fixtures, the floor plan of the house, and its first appearance.

-Ask your Realtor to prepare you a general market analysis of your neighbourhood, so you can determine a range of value for your property.
+Ask your Realtor to prepare you a general market analysis of your neighborhood, so you can determine a range of value for your property.
 A market analysis will provide you with a market overview and give you a glimpse at what other similar properties have been selling for in the area.

 5. Market Conditions/ Economy: The market value of your home is additionally affected by the number of homes currently on the market, the number of people looking to buy property, current mortgage rates, and the condition of the national and local economy.

-Showtime: Tips for Showing your Home
+Showtime: Tips for Showing Your Home

-Tips for Showing your Home
+Showtime: Tips for Showing Your Home

 1. People